Jannickla/twitter/README.md

 # Twitter Like App With React!

-his App is under development - Some features might not be fully done yet.
+This App is under development - Some features might not be fully done yet.
 This app is based on a tutorial, and the purpose of following it is to learn a lot about best practise for coding in react with django as backend.
 The future plan is to extend it further than the tutorial.

-This is an app that's currently under developing.

 This app will be based on the stack of:

 - Python 3.7/Django 2.2.15.
-- Bootstrap 4
+- Bootstrap 4 (I will change it to 5*)
 - React

+* Bootstrap 5 allows us to remove jQuery and use react as js driver!
+As it has been released I see it as a better solution.
+It will be updated before continuing.

 # Features to be done